ailswan/Synder-Recording/README.md

-# Synder-Recording-
+# Synder-Recording-front-end

-#open the Index.html in the browser
+#open the Index.html in the browser like chrome

 ![image](readmegif/synder-recording.gif)